jadeli1720/node-db3-challenge/queries.md

     ON o.employeeId = e.employeeId

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
-Shows 9 records.
+Shows 8 records.

+    SELECT c.categoryName as[Category Name], count(*) as Count FROM [Products] AS P
+    JOIN Categories AS C
+    ON p.categoryId = c.categoryId
+    Group By p.categoryId

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+    SELECT OrderId as [Order ID], count(*) as ItemCount FROM [OrderDetails] AS OD
+    JOIN Products AS P
+    ON od.productId = p.productId
+    Group By od.OrderId